Star product on $L^2(S^n)$, $n = 2, 3, 5$: Introduction and summary

 Starting from this and adopting the approach along the lines of Berezin quantization, in Sec. \ref{section Berezin symbolic calculus} we describe the rules for symbolic calculus on $\mathbf B(L^2(\Sn{n}))$, $n=2,3,5$.
 In particular, we derive an explicit formula for the composition of Berezin's symbols and thus a star product on the algebra which consists of Berezin symbols for bounded linear operators with domain in $L^2(\Sn{n})$.
-In addition, we show some properties of the extended Berezin symbol that we will use, in Sec. \ref{section star product}, to prove that this noncommutative star product satisfies the usual requirement on the semiclassical limit; to proof this result the Laplace's method is also used (see the Appendix \ref{Appendix A} for details of the way in which this method is used).
+In addition, we show some properties of the extended Berezin symbol that we will use to obtain the asymptotic expansion of the star product.

+In Sec. \ref{section star product} we will prove that this noncommutative star product satisfies the usual requirement on the semiclassical limit; this result can be obtained by using Laplace's method (see the Appendix \ref{Appendix A} for details of the way in which this method is used).

 Finally, by the way in which Villegas-Blas introduced both the embedding $\bts{n}$ and the coherent states, we will prove in Sec. \ref{section invariance star product} the invariance of our star product under the action of the group $\mathrm{SU}(2)$, $\mathrm{SU}(2) \times \mathrm{SU}(2)$ and $\mathrm{SU}(4)$ on $\mathbb C^2$, $\mathbb C^4$ and $\mathbb C^8$ respectively.